athompson-IDM/sphere_sampling/README.md

 4. [pairwise_distance_distributions_ellipse.png](pairwise_distance_distributions_ellipse.png) - Same as last item, but the ellipse version of the experiment described in item #2.
 5. [pairwise_distances_vs_N.png](pairwise_distances_vs_N.png) - Mean distance between points as a function of N, for the scenarios shown in #1.

-## Random sampling of uniformly distributed random ellipse of volume 1
+## Uniformly random sampling of random ellipse of volume 1

 Same as above, but now we squeeze the sphere into an ellipse, still of volume 1.
 The length of the axes are randomly generated but constrained so that the volume of the ellipse is 1.